Hillary Clinton Rips 'Bankrupt' DNC Data Operation

 Re: (Score:2)

+I call this the left's One Drop Rule of Nazism.
+If there's one nazi, in any group, then the entire group is nazis.

+Yes, there are a handful of racist trolls on 4chan and twitter, but that's nowhere near the 30 million Americans who made up half of Trump's votes.
+These people are working in coal mines or factories or farms, have never heard of the notorious hacker on steroids known as 4chinz, and are vaguely aware that something called "twatter" exists.
+Instead of going ofter those people's votes, she lumped

 but you didnt win the primary.
-(Score:3)
+(Score:4, Insightful)

 FTFY.